Skip to main content

 The aim of the Mellon Community Stations Fellowship is to foster undergraduate skills in field-based climate action research and relationship building with community partners.
 Fellows contribute to capacity building in community-based organizations through direct engagement and the development of a strong research portfolio.

-This year-long, paid fellowship provides professional development and academic research opportunities for undergraduates through project-based field work at the UC San Diego Community Stations, a public scholarship initiative of the UC San Diego Center on Global Justice (CGJ).
-Field work is centered around two modalities: (1) Mentorship to local youth and (2) Collaborative work on a research project that contributes to larger CGJ goals.
+This year-long, paid fellowship provides professional development and academic research opportunities for undergraduates through project-based field work at the Community Stations, a public scholarship initiative of the Center on Global Justice at UC San Diego (CGJ).

 MCSF map